emrone123/share-price-comparison/code of conduct.md

 We expect everyone participating in our project and related activities, including the Product Owner, Scrum Master, and Team Member, are subject to this code of conduct.We also exept members of the community, to follow these guidelines in all project areas and related activities.

 **Respect:**

-When interacting with one another, show respect for one another and presume the best.
-We make an effort to communicate with consideration, empathy and patience.
+During interactions with peers respect must be shown.
+We try to communicate with patcience and empathy also we try to be considerate with one another.

 **Professionalism:**

-Our behaviour and interactions are dedicated to professionalism.
-This entails being dependable, on time, and dedicated to producing work of the highest calibre.
+We try and make our behavour and interations are done to be as close to professional as possible.
+This means that the group members have to be dedicated

 **Inclusivity and Diversity:**

 People from various origins and identities are supported and welcomed here.
-This includes:

 #Values and principles
 Background